badboy/rdb-rs/docs/RDB_File_Format.md

 * One byte is read from the stream, and the two most significant bits are read.
 * If starting bits are `00`, then the next 6 bits represent the length
 * If starting bits are `01`, then an additional byte is read from the stream.
 The combined 14 bits represent the length
-* If starting bits are `10`, then the remaining 6 bits are discared.
+* If starting bits are `10`, then the remaining 6 bits are discarded.
 Additional 4 bytes are read from the stream, and those 4 bytes represent the length
 * If starting bits are `11`, then the next object is encoded in a special format.
 The remaining 6 bits indicate the format.
 This encoding is generally used to store numbers as strings, or to store encoded strings.
 See String Encoding

 As a result of this encoding -

-* Numbers upto and including 63 can be stored in 1 byte
+* Numbers up to and including 63 can be stored in 1 byte
-* Numbers upto and including 16383 can be stored in 2 bytes
+* Numbers up to and including 16383 can be stored in 2 bytes
-* Numbers upto 2^32 -1 can be stored in 4 bytes
+* Numbers up to 2^32 -1 can be stored in 4 bytes

 ## String Encoding<a name="string-encoding"></a>